1005 N. Marion St.

 The criminal defense attorneys at Sammis Law Firm are experienced in fighting felony and misdemeanor cases in Pinellas County, FL, and the entire Sixth Judicial Circuit.

 Our main office is located in downtown Tampa, FL.
 We recently opened an office in Clearwater near the CJC Courthouse.
-Our office is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.
+Our office is at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.

 Don’t face the judge alone.
 Contact our experienced criminal defense lawyers in Clearwater, FL.